christinepugay/Airbnb-Machine-Learning/README.md

 ![](https://github.com/christinepugay/Airbnb-Machine-Learning/blob/main/correlation_heatmap.png)

-### Top 20 Features with Positive Correlation to Airbnb Prices in Los Angeles
+### Top 20 Features with Positive Correlation to Airbnb Prices in Los Angeles (Feature - Correlation coefficient)

-Below are the top 20 features that has a positive correlation to the price.
+#### Below are the top 20 features that has a positive correlation to the price.
 This means that the higher the correlation is, the more it contributes to the price positively.

-Feature - Correlation coefficient

 price	1